zachpino/generative-design-workshop-s20/week09/README.md

 TBD based on class progress.
 Likely playing around with the Cellular Automata and L-System scripts above, as well as researching other generative algorithms.

 #### Final Project Development
 Continue to develop your ideas for our [class final briefs](../briefs.md).
 We should, by next week, have a pretty clear sense of a project direction, how we will source data, and what Grasshopper will need to do for us.
-Also, ensure you begin/continue to consider fabrication options and material considerations.
+Also, ensure you begin/continue to consider fabrication options and materiality.

-Please come next week prepared to discuss your [initial ideas for our class brief](../briefs.md) through a set of 2D or 3D sketches, using whatever art and design tools you have available.
-Let Zach know if you need tools!

 #### Visualization Logging

-Contine to bookmark any interesting Coronavirus visualizations to share next week.
+Continue to bookmark any interesting Coronavirus visualizations to share next week.

 #### Submit Work